 They also said procuring the TLO method’s organic materials, mixing them, “cooking” them, and applying them would take them more time and trouble than their current marijuana growing methods that use reverse osmosis water, synthetic hydroponics base nutrients, and synthetic hydroponics bloom supplements.

 I am not in a marijuana growing situation right now where I can procure, mix, cook, and store the materials needed to follow the full TLO method.
-I have done marijuana growing using commerical soil and using supersoil made for me by a supersoil expert.
-But the TLO method is more involved than that.

 To provide the full menu of what marijuana needs without relying on synthetic nutrients, you have to dig deep (no pun intended) to get the fun things like greensand, myco fungi, and other components properly-configured for marijuana growing.